lightvector/KataGo/docs/KataGoMethods.md

 ## Fixup Initialization
 <sub>(This method was used starting in "g170", KataGo's January 2020 to June 2020 run).</sub>

+** This method is NOT used any more in KataGo, see the [Fixed Variance Initialization and One Batch Norm](#fixed-variance-initialization-and-one-batch-norm) section below.**

 KataGo has been successfully training *without* batch normalization or any other normalization layers by using Fixup Initialization, a simple new technique published in ICLR 2019: https://arxiv.org/abs/1901.09321 (Zhang, Dauphin, and Ma, ICLR 2019).